Chicago Wrongful Death Lawyer

 Distracted Driving – The National Highway Traffic Safety Administration released a report stating that distracted driving caused the deaths of 3,450 people in 2016.

-Those mentioned are the most common types of Chicago wrongful deaths, but a wrongful death is not limited to this list, and special circumstances can arise in which other types are eligible to take on the role.
+Those mentioned are the most common types of Chicago wrongful deaths, but wrongful death is not limited to this list, and special circumstances can arise in which other types are eligible to take on the role.
 Contact a Chicago wrongful death attorney right away if you have any questions regarding eligibility.

-Is a Chicago Wrongful Death Lawsuit Handled like a Criminal Trial?
+Is a Chicago Wrongful Death Lawsuit a Civil Lawsuit or Criminal Lawsuit?

 A Chicago wrongful death lawsuit is not the same as a criminal trial.
 If a criminal trial does occur, the criminal trial is filed on behalf of the state, and the defendant is tried for breaking a state statute or law.
 However, a Chicago wrongful death lawsuit is filed by a family member, friend, or associate of the diseased.
 A wrongful death lawsuit can be filed subsequent to a criminal trial, even if the defendant is found innocent in the criminal trial.
 A Chicago wrongful death lawsuit would always be considered a civil lawsuit.

-In most cases, the Chicago wrongful death lawsuit will follow similar procedures and use the same evidence as a criminal trial.
+In most cases, a Chicago wrongful death lawsuit will follow similar procedures and use the same evidence as a criminal trial.
 Because the defendant is being tried for damages, rather than a crime, the standard of proof is lower in a wrongful death lawsuit.
 In a criminal trial, the defendant must be found to be guilty beyond a reasonable doubt.
 In a Chicago wrongful death lawsuit, the plaintiff must only prove that the defendant was responsible based on a preponderance of the evidence.